pinecone-io/pinecone-java-client/v1-migration.md

 ### Creating indexes

-In the new v1.0.0 client release, there is a lot more flexibility in how indexes are created.
-Users don’t have to construct the CreateIndexRequest object and can pass in the java native data types.
+There is now more flexibility in how indexes are created.
+You do not have to construct the `CreateIndexRequest` object and can instead now pass in Java native datatypes.

 #### Creating a pod index

-Prior to v0.8.1, you needed to pass a `CreateIndexRequestSpecPod` object with the `CreateIndexRequest` which needed to be constructed manually.
-After v1.0.0 you can pass simplified arguments directly to the `createPodsIndex()` function.

 **Before: ≤ 0.8.1**